 I can totally imagine, but I just love that origin story that you just shared with us that is like classic.
-Like I’m bored, let me go and find some work to do around bordem.
+Like I’m bored, let me go and find some work to do around boredom.

 Talk about intuition and listening to your body and all of those things.
 Sara, it’s been so good chatting to you today.
 Thank you for taking the time.
 I know an hour is a lot of time to ask of somebody, but it was really good.
 And I know that this is not the typical type of podcast that our audience would typically find in their stream.
-But I know it’s one that’s really important for them to listen to, because I know that they are grappling with this right now, so I know that your words and the insights that you’ve shared are actually going to be really valuable.
+But I know it’s one that’s really important for them to listen to, because I know that they are grappling with this right now, so I know that your words and the insights that you’ve shared are going to be really valuable.

 [00:31:20] – Sara Barkat

 Well, I hope so.
 And thank you so much for having me.

 [00:31:24] – Doug Foulkes